-The PGY1, Community-Based Pharmacy Residency Program is a new program at UofL Health, UofL Hospital Specialty Pharmacy and is currently in process of attaining accreditation from ASHP (results anticipated October 2022).
-This comprehensive training program incorporates direct patient care in both specialty and community pharmacy settings within a health system.
+The PGY1, Community-Based Pharmacy Residency Program through UofL Health, UofL Hospital Specialty Pharmacy started in July 2021 and is fully accredited by ASHP.
+This comprehensive training program incorporates direct patient care in both specialty and community pharmacy settings within a health-system.
 This program is structured according to ASHP’S Residency Program Design and Conduct and is designed to be individualized to the resident’s professional goals and interests.

 Residents are encouraged to develop an approach to their profession that leads to life-long learning and career satisfaction.
 The fundamental goals of this residency program are to develop clinical practitioners who are capable of: